World

 Last week's narrow agreement was the headline.
 The procedural work that has continued since is where the actual implementation is being decided.

-The work is unglamorous and it does not generate news cycles.
-The capitals participating in it understand that the news cycle has already happened and that the substance now sits in the working groups.
-The next several weeks will be quiet in coverage terms and consequential in implementation terms.
+The work being done is unglamorous and unlikely to generate news cycles.
+The capitals involved know the initial news cycle has passed and that substantive discussions now take place in working groups.
+The next several weeks will be quiet in terms of coverage but consequential for implementation.

 The daily digest